swcarpentry/DEPRECATED-bc/python/flow_control/Readme.md

 **Based on Lecture Materials By: Milad Fatenejad and Katy Huff**

-Pasting into iPython
+Pasting into IPython
 ====================

-This part of the lesson includes a lot of text, but it will be useful to run it yourself in iPython.
+This part of the lesson includes a lot of text, but it will be useful to run it yourself in IPython.

-To paste text from another application (i.e. these lecture notes) into iPython :
+To paste text from another application (i.e. these lecture notes) into IPython :

 1.  select text from the wiki
 2.  copy with **ctrl+c**
-3.  in iPython, type `%paste`
+3.  in IPython, type `%paste`

-The code should paste and execute in iPython.
+The code should paste and execute in IPython.

 If you also type %autocall to turn autocall OFF, you may be able to paste with **ctrl+v** though this won't work with all ipython builds.